Applied-Design-Corp/.github/profile/README.md

 #define ArtisanPath "C:\Users\17203\PycharmProjects\ArtisanLogViz"
 ```

 When packaging things locally, the only thing you will need to change is the hard reference to path.
 Click 'compile' to rebuild the installer.exe.
+Make sure to update the 'MyAppVersion' field where appropriate.